 Harper’s enjoyed a national circulation.
 The San Francisco Wasp catered to the proclivities and prejudices of its local readership.
 Wasp historian Richard West writes that there is little evidence that The Wasp was distributed east of the Rockies, though a few issues must have been transported by long distance readers.
 Nast’s comings and goings were documented in California newspapers.
 As Nast’s popularity and celebrity grew, other artists, including those employed at The Wasp, enjoyed poking fun of Nast in caricature.
 Eight years after Nast drew his utopian drawing of an all inclusive America, The Wasp responded with its own version.

 In 1863, Lincoln proclaimed that Thanksgiving be celebrated on the fourth Thursday in November.
 However the Civil War interrupted national observance of the holiday as southern resentment lingered, preventing old Lincoln adversaries from fully accepting the proclamation.
-Nast’s Thanksgiving illustration was published one year before it became a national holiday in practice.
+Nast’s Thanksgiving illustration was published one year before it became a national holiday in widespread practice.